Director - Catherine Perry, Ph.D.

 Our Interns for 2017-2018

-Jamison Merrell, M.A. is a fourth year doctoral student of clinical psychology at William James College.
-She completed her Bachelor of Science degree at McGill University, majoring in psychology and minoring in social studies of medicine.
-She also earned a Master of Arts degree in professional psychology at the Massachusetts School of Professional Psychology.
-Jamison has worked with children, adolescents, and adults in a variety of settings ranging from schools to acute inpatient services.
-Her professional interests include emerging adulthood, anxiety, substance use, gender and sexuality, and relationships.
+Benjamin Trigani, M.A. is a third-year doctoral student of clinical psychology at William James College.
+He completed his Bachelor's in Psychology from Stetson University.
+He also earned a Master of Arts degree in professional psychology at William James College.
+Benjamin has worked with adolescents and adults in a variety of settings ranging from schools to community health centers.
+His professional interests include personal identity, anxiety, depression, gender, and sexuality, de-stigmatizing mental health, and mental health literacy.
+In his down time, Benjamin enjoys spending time with loved ones, hiking, experiencing new cultures, and traveling.